-Sound clips have been included with our latest stories and many more will be added in the future.
-They demonstrate the energy and enthusiasm with which working-life stories are told and afford opportunities to enjoy the rich Norfolk accent.
+Older stories on the website are in the process of being edited and audio clips are being added where possible as they demonstrate the energy and enthusiasm with which working-life stories are told and afford opportunities to enjoy the rich Norfolk accent.

 New contributions are always welcome from those who wish to preserve the story of their working life.
 Contact WISEArchive to find out more or choose Tell your story if you wish to submit a written account.
 Send relevant photographs with the story if you wish to have them included.

 WISEArchive has well established links with the Sound Archive of the Norfolk Record Office which maintains copies of all WISEArchive sound recordings and transcriptions.
 It continues to develop cooperation with other groups interested in heritage, including the Broads Authority, Norfolk Museum Service and the Forum Trust.